bzbikowski/DuelMasters-game/README.md

 * all minor and major changes with graphics and GUI
 * creating your own avatar and cardback
 * popup help messages
 * add high resolution and size cards for manager
+* implement debug mode as separate window with commands without restrictions

+Effects implemented:
+* teleport cards from bf to hand (test mana teleport and your cards teleport)
+* draw cards (test if working)

 Card images were taken from: